sf-wdi-15/notes/week_07_more_rails/day_2_associations_and_model_testing/dawn_associations_routing/README.md

 Side note: Anyone know why we're passing `&:name` to `.map` here?
 (Hint, it has something to do with Blocks and Procs)

-???
-# Why &:name Notes
-&something is the unary ampersand operator.

-This operator is used to convert a proc to a block and vice versa.
-It's very useful when you want to pass a Proc into a method that takes a block as an argument (either explicity or with the yield keyword).

 ---

 ### Many-to-Many Exercise